Tim Marlow

 Timothy John Marlow (born 1962) is a British writer, broadcaster and art historian who is the Director and Chief Executive of the Design Museum, London.
 Prior to this role, he was the Artistic Director of the Royal Academy of Arts in London.
 He has lectured on art and culture in over 40 countries.

 He has written and presented over 100 documentaries for radio and television.
 Before moving to the Royal Academy, he was the Director of Exhibitions at White Cube for over ten years.
 In 2019, he was appointed as the new chief executive and director of London's Design Museum.

 Early life and education

 Marlow was born in Long Eaton in Derbyshire, England and grew up in Chesterfield.

-Marlow is a fan of football side Chelsea FC, regularly attending matches at Stamford Bridge with his son, a nephew or brother.
+Marlow is a fan of football side Chelsea FC, regularly attending matches at Stamford Bridge with his son.

 He was educated at Denstone College, a boarding independent school for boys (now co-educational), in the village of Denstone in Staffordshire in central England and at the Courtauld Institute of Art, from which he gained a Master's degree.